 Our Code of Practice is the framework within which the ethical review process operates across the University.

 University Research Code of Conduct

-Guidelines for conducting research with integrity and promoting good practice in all aspects of research.
+The University Research Code of Conduct provides guidelines for conducting research with integrity and promotes good practice in all aspects of research.

 The University has internal protocols for the review and approval of research involving human participants.
 The only exceptions to these protocols are research projects which are subject to specific statutory or regulatory ethical review requirements, such as research involving NHS patients.